-We developed a new model based on maternal characteristics and history which provides estimation of patient-specific risks for birth of SGA neonates in which gestational age at the time of delivery and birth weight z scores are treated as continuous variables.
-All women have a personalized joint Gaussian distribution of z score birth weight and gestational age at delivery and maternal risk factors modify the mean of this distribution.
-The mean of such joint distribution is comprised by two coordinates.
-The first coordinate is the predicted mean z score birth weight and the second coordinate is the predicted mean of gestational age at delivery conditional to the predicted mean z score birth weight.
-In pregnancies at low-risk for SGA the distribution is shifted upwards and right towards higher z scores and gestational weeks.
-In the high-risk pregnancies the model shifts the distribution downwards and to the left towards lower z scores and gestational age values (Figure 1).
-A single continuous model can be used for any choice of birth weight z-score and gestational age at delivery cut - offs.
+We developed a new model based on maternal characteristics and history which provides estimation of patient-specific risks for birth of a SGA neonate, in which GA at the time of delivery and birth-weight Z-score are treated as continuous variables.
+All women have a personalized joint Gaussian distribution of birth-weight Z-score and GA at delivery, and maternal risk factors modify the mean of this distribution.
+The mean of such a joint distribution is comprised of two coordinates.
+The first coordinate is the predicted mean birth-weight Z-score and the second coordinate is the predicted mean of GA at delivery conditional on the predicted mean birth-weight Z-score.
+In pregnancies at low risk for SGA, the distribution is shifted upwards and right towards higher birth-weight Z-scores and gestational weeks.
+In high-risk pregnancies, the model shifts the distribution downwards and to the left towards lower birth-weight Z-score and GA values (Figure 1).
+A single continuous model can be